Bob Mover

-Bob Mover (born March 22, 1952) is an alto, tenor and soprano jazz saxophonist and a vocalist.
+Bob Mover (born 1952) is an alto, tenor and soprano jazz saxophonist and a vocalist.
+He has been described as "the highly respected and extraordinary alto saxophonist, teacher, and theoretician".

+Early years and education

 His father was a musician who played professionally including stints with the Charlie Spivak orchestra.
-He started playing the alto saxophone at age 13, studied with Phil Woods at a summer music camp and took private lessons with Ira Sullivan.
+Bob started playing the alto saxophone at age 13, studied with Phil Woods at a summer music camp and took private lessons with Ira Sullivan.
+As a 19-year-old, he had music advice from Sonny Rollins.

 Career

 In 1973, at the age of 21, Mover was a sideman for Charles Mingus for a five-month period at New York City's 5 Spot Café.
-By 1975 Mover was working regularly in New York City jazz clubs with Chet Baker and he made his first European appearances with Baker at La Grande Parade du Jazz in (Nice, France), Jazz Festival Laren (the Netherlands), and the Middelheim Jazz Festival (Antwerp, Belgium).
+By 1975 Mover was working regularly in New York City jazz clubs with Chet Baker, and he made his first European appearances with Baker at La Grande Parade du Jazz in (Nice, France), Jazz Festival Laren (the Netherlands), and the Middelheim Jazz Festival (Antwerp, Belgium).

 In late 1975, Mover started leading his own groups around the New York area and made his first two albums as a leader in 1976 and 1977: On the Move (Choice) and Bob Mover (Vanguard).
 Weekly gigs at the Sweet Basil in Greenwich Village included Tom Harrell, Jimmy Garrison, Kenny Barron, Albert Dailey, Ben Riley, Mike Nock, and Ron McLure.

+In 1977, he was teaching; students included Russ Gershon.

 Mover reunited with Chet Baker in 1981 for a European tour, playing in France, Belgium, Netherlands, Austria, and Germany, where they recorded Chet Baker Live at Club Salt Peanuts Koln, Volumes 1 and 2 (Circle).
 Mover recorded two more albums as a leader in 1981 and 1982, In the True Tradition and Things Unseen, both issued by Xanadu.